-• Jucii values. serverAuth - authentication of TLS web server; keyUsage field bits which comply with the fields: digitalSignature, clientAuth - keyEncipherment or keyAgreement authentication of TLS Web client; keyUsage field bits which comply with the fields: digitalSignature and/or codeSigning - keyAgreement signature of executable code; keyUsage field bits which comply with the field: digitalSignature emailProtection - Email protection; keyUsage field bits which comply with the fields: digitalSignature, nonRepudiation and/or (keyEncipherment or keyAgreement) IPSEC protocol protection ipsecTunnel - ipsecUser - IPSEC protocol tunnelling mode IP protocol protection in user applicationtimeStamping - - binding of the digest value with the time provided by previously accepted trusted time source; keyUsage field bits which comply with the fields: digitalSignature and/or nonRepudiation OCSPSigning - assigns the right to issue certificate status confirmations on behalf of CA; keyUsage field bits which comply with the fields: digitalSignature, nonRepudiation dvcs - issuance of confirmation by a notary authority, on the basis of DVCS protocol; keyUsage field bits which comply with the fields: digitalSignature, nonRepudiation, keyCertSign, cRLSign ContificateDolision information of the DelignInformation type (identifier
+serverAuth authentication of TLS web server; keyUsage field bits which comply with the fields: digitalSignature, clientAuth keyEncipherment or keyAgreement authentication of TLS Web client; keyUsage field bits which comply with the fields: digitalSignature and/or 0 0 keyAgreement signature of executable code; keyUsage field bits which comply with the field: digitalSignature emailProtection Email protection; keyUsage field bits which comply with the fields: digitalSignature, nonRepudiation and/or (keyEncipherment or keyAgreement) ipsecEndSystem IPSEC protocol protection IPSEC protocol tunnelling mode IP protocol protection in user applicationtimeStamping - - binding of the digest value with the time provided by previously accepted trusted time source; keyUsage field bits which comply with the fields: digitalSignature and/or nonRepudiation OCSPSigning - assigns the right to issue certificate status confirmations on behalf of CA; keyUsage field bits which comply with the fields: digitalSignature, nonRepudiation dvcs issuance of confirmation by a notary authority, on the basis of DVCS protocol; keyUsage field bits which comply with the fields: digitalSignature, nonRepudiation, keyCertSign, cRLSign

-• CertificatePolicies - information of the PolicyInformation type (identifier, electronic address) about a certification policies, applied by the issuing authority - this extension is critical.
+- CertificatePolicies information of the PolicyInformation type (identifier, electronic address) about a certification policies, applied by the issuing authority this extension is critical. - Tab.

-Tab.
 13 Policies identifiers and their description

 Policy identifier Certificate policy description Identifies certification policies used for issuing qualified certificates.
-Identifies Certum's certification policies used for issuing trust service provider certificates.
+Identifies Certum's certification policies used for issuing trust service provider